person-al/person-al.github.io/_posts/2022-06-08-🌰-on-poetry-generation.md

 title: "\U0001F330 on poetry generation"
 ---

-In my explorations for [🛠️ Port of Detection]({% post_url 2022-06-03-🛠️-port-of-detection %}), I'm looking into poetry generation.
+In my explorations for [🛠️ Pathfinder]({% post_url 2022-06-03-🛠️-pathfinder %}), I'm looking into poetry generation.
 I don't need it to be _good_ poetry.
 But something passable and enjoyable enough.
 Obviously, this is a difficult task if I'm not going to use AI.
 But I hoped that given its abstract nature, "adequate" poetry might be easier to create heuristically than an "adequate" sentence.
 This may still be true, but "adequate" poetry is still a struggle so far.

 ## 1. Grammar-based poetry generation